A comprehensive study of time delay between optical/near-infrared and X-ray emissions in black hole X-ray binaries: Discussion

 As discussed in Section \ref{sec:ccf}, during the decaying hard state, the OIR emission lags behind the Compton component by up to 35 days.
 This behavior aligns with observations of MAXI J1820+070 reported in \cite{you_observations_2023}, suggesting that the OIR delay relative to Compton emissions is a common phenomenon in the decaying hard states of BHXRBs.

 In MAXI J1820+070, the DIM incorporating disk winds successfully explains the observed delay of approximately 17 days between optical and X-rays \citep{you_observations_2023}.
-During the decaying hard state, the outer regions of the accretion disk are brought to a cold state with temperatures below the hydrogen ionization threshold.
-This cold state is followed by a Compton flare that reheats the disk, transitioning it back to a hot state.
+As the outburst transitions to the decaying hard state, assuming the truncated disk model, the expansion of the truncation radius, combined with the competing effects of a decreasing accretion rate, leads to the reflare of the Compton component \citep{you_observations_2023}.
+Meanwhile, the outer regions of the accretion disk are in the cold state with temperatures below the hydrogen ionization threshold.
+Part of this cold region is reheated by the Compton reflare, triggering a transition back to the hot state and producing the OIR rebrightening.
 As a result, hydrogen becomes ionized, which triggers the revival of disk instability.
 Moreover, the disk winds, which were observationally reported \cite{Sanchez2020}, help to remove angular momentum from the disk, producing an effect similar to an increase in viscosity \citep{begelman_compton_1983}.
 Consequently, this leads to a brighter optical peak that appears later compared to situations that do not incorporate disk winds.

 \FloatBarrier